cosmos/iavl/PERFORMANCE.md

 ## Benchmarks

-After writing the benchmarks, I would run them under various environments and store the results under benchmarks directory.
+After writing the benchmarks, we can run them under various environments and store the results under benchmarks directory.
 Some useful environments to test:

   * Dev machines
   * Digital ocean small/large machine
   * Various AWS setups

+Please run the benchmark on more machines and add the result.
+Just type: `make record` in the directory and wait a (long) while (with little other load on the machine).

 This will require also a quick setup script to install go and run tests in these environments.
 Maybe some scripts even.
 Also, this will produce a lot of files and we may have to graph them to see something useful...